-Director Jiří Strach remembered Jakubiska on Facebook shortly after the death was announced.
-“Juraj Jakubisko has died.
+Director Jiří Strachhe remembered Jakubiska on Facebook shortly after the death was announced.
+“Juraj Jakubisko has passed away.
 A filmmaker, an artist and a person whose imagination none of us filmmakers even reach up to his ankles.
-May he be rewarded with only good things,” he wrote.
+May he be rewarded in heaven with only good things,” he wrote.
 Director and producer Fero Fenič pointed out that Jakubisko also enriched his studio Febio.
 “There was an exceptional Slovak film satellite that spread the most creative signal of Slovak cinematography to the world.
 Even if with the occasional influence of weather conditions,” he said on the social network.

-The writer Ondřej Suchý liked Jakubisk's pictures.
+Writer Ondřej Suchýhe liked Jakubisk's pictures.
 In his memory, he also wrote that one of the brilliant film directors had died.
 “A friend.
 I loved his wonderful pictures, drawn for various occasions.
 I looked over his shoulder when he drew his idea of Nostalgic Mouse in a notebook in Šemanovice.
 We had mutual respect for each other… Juraj – I will not forget!,” he said on Facebook .

-The Czech Ministry of Culture also reminded Jakubiska in a tweet today.
+Today, the Czech Ministry of Culture also reminded Jakubiska with a tweet.
 “Slovak director Juraj Jakubisko, the “Fellini of the East,” has died.
-He made several dozen feature films and documentaries; the most famous ones include The Thousand-Year Bee, Perinbaba and the feature film Bathory.
-Jakubisko has received numerous awards, including the Czech Lion for his long-term artistic contribution to cinematography,” the ministry said.
+He made several dozens of feature films and documentaries; the most famous ones include The Thousand-Year Bee, Perinbaba and the feature film Bathory.
+Jakubisko received numerous awards, including the Czech Lion, for his long-term artistic contribution to cinematography,” the ministry said.

-Slovak Theatre, politicians and the press appreciated the work of the late director Jakubisko
+Slovak theatre, politicians and the press praised the work of the late director Jakubisko

 The Slovak National Theater (SND), top Slovak politicians and the press praised the work of the deceased director Jakubisko.
 The native of eastern Slovakia, who lived in Prague for years, was described as a legend.